 Maintaining a Drug House

-While it’s illegal to possess and sell drugs, it’s also illegal to run a drug selling operation out of a home.
+It’s illegal in the State of Nevada to possess and sell drugs other than marijuana and concentrated marijuana under certain restrictions.
+It’s also illegal to run a drug selling operation out of a home.
 In that case, you can face both criminal and civil penalties.
 Maintaining a drug house is a class B felony punishable by one to six years in prison and a $10,000 fine.
 Also, law enforcement can seize your home.
+With proper licensing as defined in Nevada law 453D, you may operate a legal marijuana establishment, however there are still many severe penalties for violating restrictions.

 Drug Crimes Causing Death